FCTL3314/GUI-TestTask/README.md

 # 📃 About
 The GUI-TestTask is a graphical application created with Python and the tkinter library.
 The application allows to create tasks, delete, as well as modify them.
-> The project is a test task.
+> The project was created as a test task.

 # 💽 Installation